 When a person first enters a sober living home, they may feel a bit overwhelmed.
 Not only have they quit drugs and alcohol, but they are around new people in a new place.
 Quality sober livings are highly structured environments with daily schedules, rules, and expectations.
 Instead of expecting new residents to assimilate all this information right away, they are generally assigned a mentor.
 Mentors are individuals who have lived at the sober living house a bit longer.
 They can help show the newer resident the ropes and help them know where to go, what to do, and how to have fun in sobriety!
 Mentors for new house members are also often the first to recognize when a person may be putting themselves in danger, struggling with triggers, or dealing with emotional turmoil.

 It is not only newer house members who benefit from mentorship.
 After a person has been at their sober living for a few weeks, they may no longer have an officially assigned mentor.
-But they continue to benefit from general mentorship and experience of sober living residents who have been there longer.
+But they continue to benefit from general sober mentoring and experience of sober living residents who have been there longer.
 More long-term residents often have greater coping skills.
 Since they have gotten through some of the most common challenges of early sobriety, they sometimes have more perspective on these problems.
 They can help newer house members recognize that their problems are not the end of the world — and that it is possible to get through them.
 More experienced sober living home residents can also offer emotional support, direct feedback and advice, and other direct forms of assistance.

 Individuals who have been living at a sober living house longer are often entrusted with more responsibilities.
 Since they have a strong foundation of sober skills, they are generally seen as stable and reliable.
 With that in mind, sober living staff may trust more long-term residents with cars, cell phone access, and other important roles — like driving newer house residents to support groups or appointments.